bright/new-www/src/mdData/blog/2021-05-04-4-things-that-surprised-me-when-i-joined-a-software-development-company.md

 ## 1. Slack is the new email

 I love Slack.
 I was introduced to it a few years ago and I fell in love with it instantly.
 Although, I think that the Slack team should work harder on GIF finder feature… Nevertheless, I simply love Slack.
 However, here at [Bright Inventions](https://brightinventions.pl) they loooove Slack!
 We have over 80 channels regarding everything: our passions, work, self-development and of course… food ordering!
 My favourite channels are: #todayilearned, #bright-kudos and #random – because there is no Slack without some random stories ;) What struck me the most is that I barely use email anymore.
-My gmail is practically empty!
+My Gmail is practically empty!
 I remember like 5 years ago email was the most important tool to communicate in and outside the team.
 Recently, I’ve realised how that has changed.
 And you know what?
 I love it!

 ## 2. Ask me anything